ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 This will cause memory leaks, unexpected behaviour and therefor bugs.
 The solution is quite simple: just unsubscribe or take only the needed events!

-You can cancel a subscribtion by calling its **unsubscribe** function, but then you're skimming the power of reactive programming.
+You can cancel a subscription by calling its **unsubscribe** function, but then you're skimming the power of reactive programming.
 Operators like - but not limited to - [**first**](https://rxmarbles.com/#first){:target="_blank" rel="noopener noreferrer"}, [**take**](https://rxmarbles.com/#take){:target="_blank" rel="noopener noreferrer"}, [**takeWhile**](https://rxmarbles.com/#takeWhile){:target="_blank" rel="noopener noreferrer"} and [**takeUntil**](https://rxmarbles.com/#takeUntil){:target="_blank" rel="noopener noreferrer"} will close a subscription as soon as the condition is met.

 ```typescript